 Click here for full list of broadcasts interviews etc.

-‘Human Nature, Meaning and Ultimate Value’.
-Sullivan Lecture delivered at Fordham University, New York, October 2010.
+‘Science and the Sacred: Spirituality without Religion?’
+Annual Walton Public Lecture delivered at Fordham University, New York, October 2016.

 Renard Endowed Lecture on ‘Transcending Science: Humane Models of Human Understanding’, Creighton University, Omaha Nebraska; also given at Philosophy of Religions Workshop Series, University of Chicago, School of Divinity, April 2016.

 ‘How to Philosophize about Religion’.
 Royal Institute of Philosophy Invited Lecture, Keele University, March 2016.

 ‘Mercy and human nature’.
 Paper delivered at a symposium with Iain McGilchrist for the Von Hügel Institute lecture series on The Theme of Mercy, St Edmund’s College, Cambridge University, February 2016.

 ‘The pure light of reason?
 Layers of meaning in Descartes’s Meditations’.
 Opening paper given at two-day international conference on Descartes’s Meditations, Objections and Replies, Van Leer Jerusalem Institute and the Hebrew University of Jerusalem, January 2016.

 ‘Conscience: what is its history, and does it have a future?’
 Paper given at Symposium on The History of Moral Concepts held at Millbank House, Westminster, London, hosted by the Centre for Global Studies and the University of Exeter, October 2015